FukurouHaiRiyo/LungCancerDetectionCNN/README.md

       4. improve the network design(✔️)
       5. Change bianry_crossentropy to loss_mean_squared_logarithmic_error(✔️)
       6. used GANs implementation, slight improvement
+      7. improving the model using VGG19 and a custom LRA implementation(to be done in the future)

 ## Problems
 1. binary_crossentropy da loss error foarte mare(>=2), iar val_accuracy mic(<=40%).
 Am incercat loss_mean_squared_logarithmic_error.